aacyun/jianxioy.github.com/projects/_posts/2013-01-02-ruby-proxy.md

 layout: project
 title: Ruby Proxy Server
 excerpt: A simple proxy server I did as a job interview coding assignment for SpeakerText.
 It was my first time using Ruby.
+description: A simple proxy server I did as a job interview coding assignment for SpeakerText.
+It was my first time using Ruby.
 category: projects
 ---
 I created this as part of a programming challenge from the people at SpeakerText